CLMcCork/goneFishing/README.md

 Things I learned while working on this project:
-1. Coding is hard (I alreay knew this 😊).
-Coding is also extremely fun! 🎉🤓 (Somthing I already knew as well, but it's worth pointing these statements out as a reminder to my future self to KEEP GOING!).
+1. Coding is hard (I already knew this 😊).
+Coding is also extremely fun! 🎉🤓 (Something I already knew as well, but it's worth pointing these statements out as a reminder to my future self to KEEP GOING!).
 2. It's tough to estimate how long things will take to get done when you are a newbie.
 A seemingly "easy" task can take hours.
 3. Beware of the rabbit holes when researching!
 4. One of the best ways to solve a bug is to take a break, a walk, or just sleep on it.
 A new perspective is always helpful.
 5. Learning is a community driven activity.
 There are so many helpful resources, videos, mentors, and documents out there in the tech field.
 As I grow and learn more, I hope to become a resource for others and lend an ear for anyone that needs to rubber duck a bug.
+6. Sometimes done is better than perfection.
+There is always room for improvement (see list below 😉)

 Things I would like to improve/add to this project: (putting this here for accountability 💪 ) 🐠 not a fan of the mobile layout look-it's not fully responsive yet-fix this!
-🐡 make sure mapbox, pins, and fishingholes show up on index page when on mobile 🐟 infinite scroll on reviews page? (in case there are lots of reviews for a fishing hole) 🎣 add pagination on index page
+🐡 make sure mapbox, pins, and fishing holes show up on index page when on mobile 🐟 infinite scroll on reviews page? (in case there are lots of reviews for a fishing hole) 🎣 add pagination on index page
 🐠 maybe add a thumbnail image or number of stars (from review) to the popup box (And remove hyperlink? so it looks better)